prayash/nucleactor/README.md

-# _audioVisualizer
+# Nucleactor
-Visualizes real-time audio input.
+A Processing project that visualizes real-time audio data utilizing the Minim library and HYPE Framework.

-Capstone Project for Minor in Technology, Arts & Media. - http://tam.colorado.edu/
+###### Thesis Project for my Minor in Technology, Arts & Media at University of Colorado, Boulder. - http://tam.colorado.edu/